Frequently Asked Questions

 What will NXP do to prevent attacks from hackers?

 A: Attacks targeting IC security are part of the normal lifecycle of security products, like viruses on computers.
-NXP is continuously improving the security level of existing product ranges as well as creating new product ranges with best in class security, e.g. the MIFARE® DESFire® or the MIFARE Plus® chip.
-Both MIFARE Plus® and our high-end product MIFARE® DESFire® ICs offer strong AES encryption and are certified by the internationally recognized 3rd party Common Criteria security certification.
+NXP is continuously improving the security level of existing product ranges as well as creating new product ranges with good security features, e.g. the MIFARE® DESFire® or the MIFARE Plus® chip.
+Both MIFARE Plus® and our MIFARE® DESFire® ICs offer a good AES encryption and are certified by the internationally recognized 3rd party Common Criteria security certification.